awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

    + For AWS CodeCommit, for the optional **Source version** value, for **Branch**, choose the name of the branch that contains the version of the source code you want to build\.
 For **Source version**, accept the displayed HEAD commit ID or type a different one\.
 If **Source version** is blank, the default branch's HEAD commit ID is used\.
 You cannot type a tag name for **Source version**\.
 To specify a tag, type the tag's commit ID\.
 Change the value for **Git clone depth**\.
 This will create a shallow clone with a history truncated to the specified number of commits\.
 If you want a full clone, choose **Full**\.
    + For GitHub or GitHub Enterprise, for the optional **Source version** value, type a commit ID, a pull request ID, a branch name, or a tag name that corresponds to the version of the source code you want to build\.
 If you specify a pull request ID, it must use the format `pr/pull-request-ID` \(for example, `pr/25`\)\.
 If you specify a branch name, the branch's HEAD commit ID is used\.
 If **Source version** is blank, the default branch's HEAD commit ID is used\.
 Change the value for **Git clone depth**\.
 This creates a shallow clone with a history truncated to the specified number of commits\.
 If you want a full clone, choose **Full**\.
    + For Bitbucket, for the optional **Source version** value, type a commit ID, a branch name, or a tag name that corresponds to the version of the source code you want to build\.
 If you specify a branch name, the branch's HEAD commit ID is used\.
 If **Source version** is blank, the default branch's HEAD commit ID is used\.
 Change the value for **Git clone depth**\.
 This creates a shallow clone with a history truncated to the specified number of commits\.
 If you want a full clone, choose **Full**\.
-   + Choose **Override source** to use a different source provider for this build only\.
+   + To use a different source provider for this build only, choose **Override source**\.
 For more information about source provider options and settings, see [Choose source provider](create-project.md#create-project-source-provider)\.

 1. Expand **Override build project settings**\.